tikeysus/tikeysus/README.md

 **`Second Year Computer Science Undergraduate Student`**

-I'm a second year computer science student currently enrolled in the *Computer Science - BSc(Hons)* program at TMU (Formerly Ryerson).
-I am also pursuing a minor in math.
+I'm a second year computer science student currently enrolled in the *Computer Science - BSc(Hons)* program at TMU (Formerly Ryerson); also pursuing a minor in math.

 ## 🧰 Languages and Tools